Crowdfunding and channel memberships

 - Ask what your fans would pay for with a poll card, Community post, or in the comments.

 - You can use the Community tab to deliver your perks by using the drop-down menu to make a post visible only to your members.
 For example, if sharing members-only videos, make them unlisted and post the link in the Community tab.
+Note: if a member shares your unlisted video with nonmembers, they will still be able to watch the video.

 See it in action